 When new, an Amphicar sold for between $2,800 and $3,300, depending on the year.
 All Amphicars are convertibles and were originally offered in only 4 colors: Beach White, Regatta Red, Lagoon Blue and Fjord Green (Aqua).
 You will find many today that have been customized with paint and accessories.
 Some of the more unique include one adorned with Pink Flamingoes, one painted to resemble the Bat Mobile and another to resemble a huge Rubber Ducky.

 Amphicars have been honored guests at the Celina Lake Festival in west central Ohio for more than 20 years.
-As many as 40 Amphicars are expected during the festival every July.
+35 to 40 Amphicars are expected during the festival, which is being held July 28-30, 2017.
 You will begin seeing the cars on Tuesday and Wednesday of festival week as they drive around town and cruise along in the lake.
 Their official festival appearances include a Swim-In on Friday evening and you can see the entire contingent of Amphicars as they take part in the Grand Parade on Saturday evening.